 The pro-life vs. pro-choice debate tends to overlook the fact that the vast majority of women who have abortions don’t do so by choice, at least not entirely.
 Circumstances put them in a position where abortion is the least self-destructive option available.
 [Again], 73 percent of women who had abortions in the United States in 2004 said that they couldn’t afford to have children.ThoughtCo.

 If women are having abortions because they literally cannot afford to have the baby, then are they really free to choose?

-Enter Universal Basic Income, or the Freedom Dividend.
-It is a policy that would guarantee every American citizen aged 18 and over a stable monthly income of $1,000.
+Enter Universal Basic Income, the Freedom Dividend.
+It is a policy that would guarantee every American adult (age 18 and over) a stable monthly income of $1,000.